matiasconsiglio/prints/README.md

         - Manual testing with super user and normal user to check functionality.

 4. Account registration:
-    - As a site user I can receive a confirmation via email from my account registration so that I can know that was successfully created.
+    - As a site user I can receive a confirmation via email from my account registration so that I can know that it was successfully created.
         - Account management with Allauth working.
         - Manual testing with super user and normal user to check functionality.

 ##### Epic 2: Viewing and Navigating

 5. Prints list:
-    - As a site user and costumer I can view different prints so I can select some to purchase.
+    - As a site user and customer I can view different prints so I can select some to purchase.
         - Create models, views and urls for products.
         - Manual testing that the prints are shown.

 6. Prints details:
-    - As a site user and costumer I can see the information and details of each print so that I can see the description, rating, price, different images, choose size and type of paper.
+    - As a site user and customer I can see the information and details of each print so that I can see the description, rating, price, different images, choose size and type of paper.
         - Create product specs models, views and urls.
         - Manual testing that the prints specs are shown.

-7. Messages for user:
+7. Messages for users:
-    - As a site user and costumer I can see messages so that I can know and have feedback of my interaction with the site.
+    - As a site user and customer I can see messages so that I can know and have feedback of my interaction with the site.
         - Create toast for messages.
-        - Manual Test that messages works.
+        - Manual Test that messages work.

 8. Add print:
-    - As the store owner I can add a print to the store so that the costumers can buy it.
+    - As the store owner I can add a print to the store so that the customers can buy it.
-        - Add both possibility to add prints in back and front end.
+        - Add both possibilities to add prints in back and front end.
         - Manual testing both in front and back end.

 9. Edit/update print: